SameenSharif/SameenSharif/README.md

 ## Hi there 👋

 I am Sameen!
-A Geomatics w/Computing Minor student at the University of Waterloo interested in Python, Software Development, and Quantitative Development!
+A Geomatics w/Computing Minor student at the University of Waterloo interested in Python and SWE/Quant Development!

 - 🔭 I’m currently working on a Full Stack Art Fetching Application
   - [Prototype Demo](https://youtu.be/MYl9gWxFazU)